rharel/webgl-dm-voronoi/README.md

 var w = voronoi.line(a = {x:, y:}, b = {x:, y:}, color)
 ```

-You may hange the position of the endpoints of a line site:
+You may change the position of the endpoints:
 ```javascript
 // Individual axis
 line.a.x = ... // new x for endpoint A